 One of the simplest workplace perks we’ve found that employees truly appreciate is paid birthdays off.

 As one Rise employee says, “I love not having to work on my birthday.
 It’s such a rare thing for companies to offer, but it really shouldn’t be.
 Every year, I take my birthday off to treat myself to a relaxing day of doing whatever I want to do — whether that’s going for a run around the seawall or just hanging out with my dog and binging on my favourite Netflix shows.
 The next day, I’m back at work, rested and happy.”

 To learn more about the perks and benefits we offer our employees, explore our Careers page.

 While it can get expensive if you’re offering everyone a complete meal at lunchtime, you can provide healthy snacks and beverages to your staff.
 Consider fresh fruit, nuts, and crackers along with coffee and tea — these items are a huge hit in our office and are much appreciated by the team.

 Another great way to please employees with complementary food is by taking them out once a month for lunch.
-Alternatively, you can order takeout or a catered meal for everyone (if you’re in Vancouver, try our client, Savoury Chef!).
+Alternatively, you can order takeout or a catered meal for everyone.
 Whatever you choose, your employees are sure to appreciate it — and they’ll see that you appreciate them.